 ➡️ This is the top Savannah ghost story I’ve debunked

-Table of Contents | Click to Expand
+Table of Contents (Skip to Any Section)

-October in Savannah GA
+October Weather in Savannah GA

 Anyone who knows me knows that fall is my favorite time of year!
-In fact, I frequently tell visitors it’s the best time to visit Savannah.
+In fact, I frequently tell visitors it’s the the best time to visit Savannah.

 I know most people favor spring in Savannah, but hear me out…

-Savannah is known for this horribly frightening thing called H U M I D I T Y (trust me, it’s much scarier than ghosts!), but towards the end of October the swampy air finally begins to dissipate and the morning air turns crisp and clear.
+Savannah is known for this frightening thing called H U M I D I T Y (trust me, it’s much scarier than ghosts!), but towards the end of October the swampy air finally begins to dissipate and the morning air turns crisp and clear.

 Make Note: If you’re planning a visit to see the fall color, that doesn’t usually happen until November or later.
 Here’s what to expect from Savannah’s weather month-by-month.